 In navigating these challenges, the trucking industry is at a critical juncture where technological advancement converges with regulatory compliance.
 Striking a balance between enhanced road safety and addressing implementation hurdles and data privacy concerns remains crucial.

-The balance calls for collaborative efforts between regulators, industry stakeholders, and technology providers to harness the true potential of ELDs while also addressing the challenges that can arise with their integration into modern trucking operations.
+The balance calls for collaborative efforts between regulators, industry stakeholders, and technology providers.
+It will harness the true potential of ELDs while also addressing the challenges that can arise with their integration into modern trucking operations.

 Who Needs to Use an ELD?